-Take local environmental action right in your own neighborhood!
-Whether you're looking for tips on converting your yard to a pollinator garden, or want to find the best way to engage local officials, you'll find downloads, videos, and articles that give you concrete steps to make your neighborhood a more regenerative place.
+Get educated on how to change your own neighborhood!
+Whether you're looking for tips on converting your yard to a pollinator garden, or want to find the best way to engage local officials, you'll find downloads, videos, quizzes, articles, and micro-lessons that give you concrete steps to make your neighborhood a more regenerative place.

 The Roots Down app is more than a place to share gardening tips and memes, it's a movement.
 With Members-only virtual and in-person events, connections to a growing network of other impactful organizations, and a proven strategy for local action, the Roots Down App helps you find your place in our shared regenerative future.

 Training for 21st century land stewards.